squattingdog/c52-node-service/readme.md

 ### Create ./config/config.local.js
 This file contains all the configuration settings for you local machine.
 Create the file in the $root/config directory.
-The values in the settings object within config.js can be re-defined in config.local.js and will take precedence over the default values definged in config.js.
+The values in the settings object within config.js can be re-defined in config.local.js and will take precedence over the default values defined in config.js.